Free Shipping on orders over US$39.99 +16308230407

 4. Keep an eye on the dish: When cooking on high heat, it’s important to keep a close eye on the dish to prevent it from burning.
 Stir the ingredients occasionally to distribute the heat evenly and prevent sticking or scorching.

-See also Can You Open A Slow Cooker During Cooking
+See also Can You Put Asparagus In Slow Cooker

 5. Consider the recipe: Not all slow cooker recipes are suitable for converting from low to high heat.
 Some dishes, such as soups, stews, and braised meats, are better suited for low and slow cooking.
 Consider the ingredients and cooking method of the recipe before deciding to convert it.